Find a local pick your own farm here!

 Here's a summary of what definitely works, in my order of preference:

-1. The outdoor gas stove - great in nice weather, or in bad weather, in an open, but roofed area, like screen porch, open garage, etc.!
-Examples: Bayou Classic Single Gas Burner (click here or scroll down the page) Or the Camp Chef Explorer (click here or see above) which has legs, so there is no bending over.
+1. The outdoor gas stoves - great in nice weather, or in bad weather, in an open, but roofed area, like screen porch, open garage, etc.!
+Examples: Bayou Classic Single Gas Burner (click here or scroll down the page) Or the Camp Chef Explorer (click here or see above or click the photo at right) which has legs, so there is no bending over.

 2. The Coleman camping stove (Coleman 2 Burner Propane Grill /Stove, click here) is perfect for supervised indoor use!
 It can heat a canner in no time, and folds up neatly for storage.
 The canner fits easily on the grill portion.
 This is, in my opinion, the BEST solution.
 And, of course you can use it for camping and tailgating parties!
 Scoll down the page to see it.